 Humans are the only living creature to drink the milk of another animal, or to drink animal-derived milk post infancy.
 I never really understood this — except for reasons relating to taste.
 I stopped being vegan over 10 years ago because of cheese.

-Books such as Don’t Drink Your Milk! and The Devil in the Milk give many more points to ponder.
+Books such as Frank Oski’s Don’t Drink Your Milk! and Keith Woodford’s The Devil in the Milk give many more points to ponder.
 There is far more information on the international network as to why you should avoid milk, particularly if it has been pasteurised, and you will also find many counterarguments in cyberspace.
 To milk or not to milk is a very personal and emotional question indeed.

 What is nut milk exactly?
-As wiseGEEK states, nut milk is basically ground nuts combined with water, and potentially other flavourings.
-Nut milk has been around since at least the 14th century, as this recipe attests.
+As wiseGEEK explains that nut milk is basically ground nuts combined with water, and potentially other flavourings.

 Here are a couple more recipes — cut-and-pasted from my Google search, which revealed 854,000 related entries!